alsymiya/alsymiya.github.io/README.md

 # Zhijie Lyu — Personal Website

-A modern dark-portfolio static site for **Zhijie Lyu**, PhD candidate in Mechanical Engineering at Stony Brook University.
+A modern dark-portfolio static site for **Zhijie Lyu**, PhD in Mechanical Engineering from Stony Brook University.
 Single-page layout with Home/About, Publications, Projects, and CV sections.
 Built with plain HTML + CSS + a tiny vanilla-JS file — no build step, ready for GitHub Pages.

 ## File layout